 %EXACT returns expression in the EXACT collation sequence.
 This collation sequence orders values as follows:

 String values collate in case-sensitive string order.
 The EXACT collation sequence for strings is the same as the ANSI-standard ASCII collation sequence: digits are collated before uppercase alphabetic characters and uppercase alphabetic characters are collated before lowercase alphabetic characters.
 Punctuation characters occur at several places in the sequence.

 %EXACT is an InterSystems SQL extension and is intended for SQL lookup queries.

-%EXACT collates an input string as either wholly numeric or as a mixed-character string in which numbers are treated the same as any other character.
+%EXACT collates an input string as either wholly numeric (canonical) or as a mixed-character string in which numbers are treated the same as any other character.
 Compare this to %MVR collation, which sorts a string based on the numeric substrings within the string.

 DISTINCT and GROUP BY

 The DISTINCT clause and the GROUP BY clause group values based on their uppercase default collation, and return values in all uppercase letters, even when none of the actual data values are in all uppercase letters.

 By default, SQL indices represent string data in uppercase default collation.
 For this reason, specifying EXACT collation may prevent the use of an index with potentially significant performance implications.

 The following examples uses %EXACT to return all Name values that are higher in the collating sequence than 'Smith'.
 The first example uses parentheses syntax, the second omits the parentheses.